Women's outfitweekendsmart casual

 Why it works

 Two pieces, multiple occasions.
 The navy peacoat brings naval heritage in heavy melton wool.
 The turtleneck sweater answers it — solo or under a blazer — the silhouette quietly communicates confidence.
-Monochrome with cool neutrals — black or white against navy, charcoal, or slate — is the cleanest contrast in menswear.
+Black or white against navy, charcoal, or slate is the cleanest contrast a wardrobe can produce — the cool undertones agree without competing, and it flatters in any light.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.